zivis/dirsrvmetrics/README.md

 ### Configuration

+You can use the command flags to specify all needed information, or:

 The software will read a standard `ldap.conf`/`.ldaprc` file with an additional allowed `BINDPW` key to store the password.
 That way you won't have to specify the password on the commandline.